-September 2022 - August 2023
+September 2024 - August 2025

 Study Mode Full-time

-Application start 29 November 2021
+Application start 27 November 2023

 Application end 24 February 2024

-Application end (with scholarship) 28 January 2022
+Application end (with scholarship) 26 January 2024

 Optional courses allow our students to deepen their expertise in a particular issue such as armed non state actors in international law, the conduct of hostilities, enforced disappearances or the Islamic law of armed conflict.
 Places in the optional courses are limited to 20 in order to guarantee the quality of exchanges and discussions.

 Offered in the Fall Semester – This course introduces students to the Islamic law of armed conflict and how it relates to the current conflicts in Muslim contexts.
 It examines the rules regulating the use of force during both international and non-international armed conflicts under classical Islamic law.
 Classical Islamic rules providing protection to certain persons and objects and those regulating certain means and methods of warfare are examined in order to find out, first, the impact/challenges surrounding their application in current armed conflict situations and, second, their compatibility with international humanitarian law rules.
 The course also discusses the distinction between the use of legitimate force and terrorism (both domestic and international) under Islamic law.
 It analyses the development of the classical Islamic public international law framework and its impact on the issues of the Islamic jus ad bellum and the jurisdiction of Islamic law.
 The course starts with identifying and defining the Islamic law key concepts, sources, and schools in order to familiarize the students with such a complex and highly technical legal system and understand the extent of its contemporary application.

-This course examines the existing international legal framework and jurisprudence on the phenomenon of enforced disappearance.
+Offered in the Fall Semester – This course examines the existing international legal framework and jurisprudence on the phenomenon of enforced disappearance.
 While the main focus is international human rights law, references are made, where pertinent, to international humanitarian law and international criminal law.
 During the course, the nature, definitions and consequences of the offence of enforced disappearance are analysed and the international legal framework aimed at preventing and punishing it is considered in-depth, discussing the potential pitfalls, and the problems in interpretation and application.
 The examination of the mandate and the functioning of the main international human rights mechanisms dealing with enforced disappearance is a central part of the course.
 Special attention will be devoted to the UN Working Group on Enforced or Involuntary Disappearances and the Committee on Enforced Disappearances.
 The case law on enforced disappearance developed by the UN Human Rights Committee, the Committee on Enforced Disappearances, the European Court of Human Rights, and the Inter-American Court of Human Rights will also be presented and discussed, to single out landmark judgments and interpretative discrepancies, as well as legal problems that remain to be addressed.

-Disasters caused by natural and technological hazards are a commonplace phenomenon, representing one of the most significant challenges for humanitarian actors and affected communities.
+Offered in the Spring Semester – Disasters caused by natural and technological hazards are a commonplace phenomenon, representing one of the most significant challenges for humanitarian actors and affected communities.
 Despite their magnitude, as magnified by the current Covid-19 pandemic, the attention of the international community towards the legal implications of disasters has been neglected for a long time, finally resulting in a scattered and heterogenous collection of instruments.
 This course will thus offer a critical survey of relevant sources, actors, universal and regional institutional frameworks and main legal issues relevant for such scenarios, as: operational challenges related to relief activities; human rights issues in disaster settings; disaster risk reduction or the relationship with other areas, as humanitarian assistance in international humanitarian law.
 A specific focus will be paid to legal and humanitarian challenges raised by the Covid-19 pandemic.
 Through frontal lectures, complemented by interactive activities as case-studies and dialogues with practitioners, students can get a proper understanding of the rationale, structure and content of international law rules addressing the prevention, preparedness, response and recovery in the event of disasters and assess their impact for humanitarian actors, international organisations and domestic stakeholders.